Paraguay Residency Requirements

 • Multi-country residents: May require police checks from each country of residence

-• Married applicants: Apostilled marriage certificate required if applying as family unit
+• Married applicants: Authenticated marriage certificate required to establish civil status

-• Divorced applicants: Apostilled divorce certificate may be required to prove current status
+• Divorced applicants: Authenticated divorce decree required to prove current civil status

 • Minor children: Included in parents' applications with birth certificates showing parentage